-The GT models get a tauter suspension with higher-rate springs, gas-filled shock absorbers and larger-diameter stabilizer bars.
+Elantra GT models have a tauter suspension with higher-rate springs, gas-filled shock absorbers and larger-diameter stabilizer bars.
 All-disc brakes, fog lamps and 15-inch alloy wheels are installed.

-Each Elantra seats up to five occupants.
-A three-place 60/40-split folding rear seat expands the sedan's trunk space, which totals 13 cubic feet.
-Standard equipment includes air conditioning, a cassette player, a tilt steering column, a rear defogger, and power windows, locks and mirrors.
+Each Elantra seats up to five people.
+A three-place 60/40-split, folding rear seat augments the sedan's trunk space, which totals 12.9 cubic feet.
+Standard equipment includes air conditioning, a CD player, cruise control, a tilt steering column, a rear defogger, and power windows, locks and mirrors.
 Remote keyless entry includes an alarm.

 A unique instrument panel in GT models holds purple-lit VDO gauges.
-The GT features leather seating surfaces, cruise control and a six-speaker CD audio system.
+The GT features gray leather seating surfaces and a leather-wrapped steering wheel.

 Under the Hood

-A 2.0-liter four-cylinder powers the Elantra lineup.
-In states with Super Ultra Low Emissions Vehicle requirements, the engine develops 132 horsepower, but it's rated at 138 hp in other areas.
+A 2.0-liter four-cylinder powers each Elantra.
+In states with Super Ultra Low Emissions Vehicle requirements, the engine develops an estimated 132 horsepower, but it's rated at 138 hp in other areas.
 A five-speed-manual gearbox is standard, and a four-speed-automatic transmission is optional.

-Seat-mounted side-impact airbags are standard, and antilock brakes are optional.
+Seat-mounted side-impact airbags are standard, and antilock brakes are available.

 Except for a slight growl during acceleration, the Elantra is quiet on the road.
-The Elantra whips through corners with ease; some body lean is evident, but not enough to be troubling.
-Because its suspension copes adeptly with rough spots, the Elantra's ride is pleasantly smooth for a small car.
+It whips through corners with ease; some body lean is evident, but not enough to be troubling.
+Its suspension copes adeptly with rough spots, so the Elantra's ride is pleasantly smooth for a small car.

 Attractive seats are firmly cushioned and offer very good back support.
 Backseat legroom is amazing, and even the center rear position isn't too bad.